Mini

 | CC4 | Group solo - 0 clears all solos, 1-127 exclusive-solos that group |

-The XY cursor (CC2/CC3) works without the editor open, enabling headless sample triggering from a MIDI controller.
+The XY cursor (CC2/CC3) also works without the editor open, enabling headless sample triggering from a MIDI controller.

 Settings